Blog

 When to Use A, An, or No Article

-Choosing between 'a', 'an', or no article is one of the trickiest parts of English for learners.
-This guide clearly breaks down when to use each one, why the rules can feel confusing, and how to build natural instincts through real examples.
+Choosing between 'a', 'an', or no article is one of the trickiest parts of English.
+This guide breaks down the rules of sound, countability, and general vs. specific usage with clear examples.

 Prepositions of Time: In, On, At - CatSentence